Adult Enrichment Classes

 We offer a bevy of adult enrichment classes that give you an opportunity to learn new skills, gain new ideas and just have fun.

-Adult enrichment class information for 2025 will be released in the coming months, so please stay tuned!
 The best way to get informed about upcoming classes/events is to sign up for our eNewsletter.

 Subscribe to eNewsletter